What is Type 2 Diabetes? And is it Possible to Reverse it?

 - Eat wholegrains – foods such as whole wheat bread, brown rice and oatmeal can all offer your body more fiber (which is slower to digest).
 This prevents big spikes in glucose and reduces the amount of stress placed on insulin production.
 TIP: by eating 2-3 servings of wholegrains a day, you’re 30% less likely to develop Type 2 Diabetes.

 - Avoid/skip sugary drinks – these can all cause spikes in glucose and place a strain on insulin production.
-So skip having sodas, pre-packed fruit juices, and coffees with syrups in.
+So skip having sodas, pre-packed fruit juices, and coffees with syrups in and choose sugar free drinks instead.
 Just one sugary drink a day can double your chances of developing Diabetes.

 - Get fresh and don’t consume processed meats – would you believe that just one serving of bacon a day can double your risk of diabetes?
 Yet by swapping red and processed meats for nuts, fish and poultry, you can cut it by up to 35%.
 Crazy, but good to know!